 6.4.5 Spring Operations

-The purpose of the following actions are to refill Libby Dam in order to provide the flow for Kootenai River white sturgeon, bull trout minimum flows, and anadromous fish flow augmentation water.
+The purpose of the following actions are to refill Libby Dam to provide the flow for Kootenai River white sturgeon, bull trout minimum flows, and anadromous fish flow augmentation water.
 Libby Dam will provide flows for sturgeon, bull trout, and salmon during spring; for salmon and bull trout during summer and for bull trout and resident fish in September while attempting to minimize a double peak or large flow fluctuations in the June–September period.
 The AAs will operate Libby Dam to provide for summer flow augmentation, exact refill date to be determined in-season by available water supply and shape and spring flow operations, while also avoiding involuntary spill and meeting FRM objectives.
 During the spring, the AAs will operate Libby Dam to meet its flow and refill objectives.
 If both of these objectives cannot be achieved, VARQ and sturgeon flow operations are a higher priority over summer refill.

 When not operating to minimum flows, the project will be operated to achieve a 75% chance of the upper FRM rule curve on or about April 10 (the exact date to be determined during in-season management) to increase flows for spring flow management.